scalalandio/chimney/docs/docs/cookbook.md

     to cache this instance in e.g. companion object.
 In some libraries, it also makes it hard to use automatic derivation to work with recursive data structures.

-  - semiautomatic derivation: requires you to explicitly call some method that will provide a derived instance.
+  - *semi-automatic derivation*: requires you to explicitly call some method that will provide a derived instance.
 It has the downside that for each instance that you would like to summon you need to manually derive and assign to an `implicit val` or `def`